linrunner/tlp-doc/features.rst

 install and forget it.
 Nevertheless TLP is highly customizable to fulfil your specific requirements.

-:ref:`settings` are organized into two profiles, enabling you to adjust between savings and performance independently for battery (BAT) and AC operation.
+:doc:`/settings/index` are organized into two profiles, enabling you to adjust between savings and performance independently for battery (BAT) and AC operation.

 * Kernel laptop mode and dirty buffer timeouts